fashberg/XTouchMini-Davinci-Resolve-Midi-Adapter/README.md

 * Listens to MIDI-Events form Behringer X-TOUCH
 * Sends Keystrokes to currently open Program (DaVinci Resolve)
 * Translates some MIDI commands (endless jog-shuttle mode, repeat some keys if pressed longer)
-* Special Volume-Knob 8: Sets master Volume of you Soundcard and shows current value
+* Special Volume-Knob 8: Sets master Volume of your Soundcard and shows current value

 ## Why